mohaiminul375/Next-Form-Pilot/README.md

 5. **Access the Site**: Open your browser and go to http://localhost:3000.

 ## Features

--   Multi-Step Form Functionality
+**Multi-Step Form Functionality**

--- The application includes a multi-step form to collect user/visitor basic information in a structured and user-friendly way.
+- The application includes a multi-step form to collect user/visitor basic information in a structured and user-friendly way.

-Each step of the form includes input validation.
-If any required field is filled incorrectly or left empty:

-An error message will be shown.
+- Each step of the form includes input validation.
+If any required field is filled incorrectly or left empty An error message will be shown.

-The user will be prevented from proceeding to the next step until the error is resolved.
+- The user will be prevented from proceeding to the next step until the error is resolved.

-Once all steps are successfully completed:
+**Once all steps are successfully completed:**

-A summary view will display all the entered information for review.
+- A summary view will display all the entered information for review.

-On clicking the Submit button:
+**On clicking the Submit button**

-The final data will be printed in the browser console (for testing/debugging).
+- The final data will be printed in the browser console.

-The data will also be saved to the database via an API call.
+- The data will also be saved to the database via an API call.

+**All validate Data**
+- All validate data will show in this page submitted by user
 ## Technologies Used

 - **Frontend**: Next.js, Typescript, HTML, Tailwind CSS, Shadcn.